DavyJ0nes/products/api/models/README.md

 - **Description**: Short Description
 - **Colour**: Colour of the Product if applicable
 - **SKU**: Stock Keeping Unit.
 Used for lookup
-- **BasePrice**: Price of the product in the currency that it was created with
+- **BasePrice**: Price of the product in the lowest denomination of that currency (p in £, c in $) that it was created with
 - **BaseCurrency**: The currency that the price is in.
 Used for conversion
-- **LocalPrice**: Price of the product in the currency that the transaction takes place in.
+- **LocalPrice**: Price of the product in the lowest denomination of that currency (p in £, c in $) that the transaction takes place in.
 Initially this will be set to the same as BasePrice.

 ### Location